ankitalodha05/DevSecOps360-TerraformAsssessment/docs-phase-2-from-cloud/runbook-from-cloud.md

 {"run_id":"<RUN_ID>","status":"COMPLETED"}
 ```

-> **Note:** Resources are exported only if they exist in the selected Resource Group.
+> **Note:** Resources are exported only if they exist in the selected Resource Group
-> Example: VMs will appear only if the RG contains virtual machines.
+> (for example, VMs will appear only if the RG contains virtual machines).

 ---